CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

         *   an edge difference in the form of a link to a difference node

 [^1]: STG models comparisons as pairs of nodes where either node can be absent.
-    While absent-absent comparisons can result from the composition of an addition and a removal, they do not occur naturally during pairwise comparison.
+    The absent-absent comparison is used to represent "no change".
+All such edges, except those representing the root of a "no change" graph comparison, are pruned during diff graph creation.

 Note that STG's difference nodes are *unkinded*, there is only one kind of difference node, unlike STG's data nodes where there is a separate kind of node